 Defend science-based production technologies: Engage with legislative and regulatory bodies to ensure the use of science-based criteria to protect existing beef production systems, inputs and technologies and regulatory approvals.

 Safeguard and Cultivate Investment in Beef Industry Research, Marketing and Innovation

 Increase industry funds for beef marketing, promotion and research: Protect the historic success of the beef checkoff in creating beef demand and technologies.
-Explore new options for increasing beef marketing, promotion and research funding from the packing/processing/retail sectors.
-Encourage the development and growth of supplemental checkoff programs on a state-by-state basis while exploring strategies that effectively leverage existing checkoff funds (e.g. matching programs).
+Explore new options for increasing beef marketing, promotion, and research funding from the packing/processing/retail sectors.
+Encourage the development and growth of supplemental checkoff programs on a national and/or state-by-state basis while exploring strategies that effectively leverage existing checkoff funds (e.g., matching programs).

 Attract innovation, intellectual capital and cultivate the next generation of talent into the beef industry: Establish beef industry innovation initiatives that create forums/conferences to showcase new technologies and attract capital with the goal of accelerating the discovery and adoption of new technologies while recruiting and educating talent for the beef industry.